 How Can You Reduce Your Closing Costs And Mitigate the Transfer Tax?

 Unlike commissions, transfer taxes are not negotiable and virtually impossible to avoid.
-The best way to mitigate these costs is to work with a broker who will charge you a lower fee to sell your home.
+The best way to mitigate these costs is to work with a broker who charges a lower fee to sell your home.

 At NestApple, we offer a full-service listing service for as little as 1%.
 The best NestApple agents will market your property, and you will save tens of thousands of dollars in closing costs by paying a lower commission.